Hassan-Stewart/Operating-Systems-Scheduling-Algorithms/README.md

 ##Operating-Systems-Scheduling-Algorithms
-#In this repository you will see different Priority Sc
+#In this repository you will see different Priority Scheduling algorithms